 American religion, book history, and material culture.

-- Gary Taylor — Chair of the Department of English & Marie Krafft Professor
+- Gary Taylor — Chair of the Department of English and Robert O. Lawton Distinguished University Professor

-Founding director of the History of Text Technologies Program, whose specialties include editorial theory, printed and manuscript texts of early modern drama, and the history of publishing.
+Founding director of the History of Text Technologies Program, whose specialties include editorial theory, printed and manuscript texts of early modern English plays and poetry, and the history of publishing.